View Janet Heim's Obituary on scrantontimes.com and share memories

 Having become a widow at the very early age of 33, Janet devoted her life to raising a loving family with patience and compassion.
 She devoted her life to her family and God and her faith was unwavering.

 Janet worked in sales at Oppenheim's department store until its closure.
-Afterwards, she worked at a family owned business for 30 years until her retirement.
+Afterward, she worked at a family-owned business for 30 years until her retirement.

 Janet was blessed with a large and loving family.
 She leaves behind six children, Kathleen Mann, of Dickson City; Robert and Diane Heim, of Hilton Head Island, S.C.; Michael and Rose Heim, of West Hazleton; Scott and Diane Gilinsky, of Yardley; Richard and Jean Dunleavy, of Scranton; and George and Jeanette Heim, of Clarks Summit.
 Janet is also survived by seven grandchildren and six great-grandchildren.